Sean G. Williamson

 There are many clever lawyers, but our clients deserve more.
 Their success is achieved not merely through creative legal strategies but, most importantly, representation that is credible and trusted.

 - White v.
-Universal Fidelity, LP, et al., No. 18-6302 (6th Cir.
+Universal Fidelity, LP, 793 F. App’x 389 (6th Cir.
 2019).
-Represented hospital corporation and debt collection entities in equal protection challenge to Kentucky’s necessaries statute and related FDCPA claims.
-Obtained dismissal of all claims in district court and affirmance on appeal.
+The firm represented a hospital corporation and debt collection entities in an equal protection challenge to Kentucky’s necessaries statute and related FDCPA claims.
+The district court dismissed plaintiff’s claims, and the Sixth Circuit affirmed the judgment.

 - Cogan Imports, Inc. v.
-Dharod, No. 3:16-CV-00352-GNS (W.D.
+Dharod, No. 3:16-CV-00352-GNS, 2019 WL 3536000 (W.D.
 Ky.
-2019).
-Obtained summary judgment for defendant on breach of contract claims asserted by motor vehicle dealer attempting to compel specific performance of an alleged email contract for the $2.7 million purchase of a Ferrari automobile.
+Aug.
+2, 2019).
+The firm obtained summary judgment for the defendant on breach of contract claims asserted by a motor vehicle dealer attempting to compel specific performance of an alleged email contract for the $2.7 million purchase of a Ferrari automobile.

 - Parshall v.
-Citizens First Corporation, et al., No. 19-CI-00643 (Warren Cnty.
+Citizens First Corporation, No. 19-CI-00643 (Warren Cnty.
 Ky.
 Cir.
 Ct.
 2019).
-Represented local bank and its corporate officers in class action litigation brought by a putative class of shareholders demanding supplemental proxy disclosures and injunctive relief under common law breach of fiduciary duty theories.
+The firm represented a local bank and its corporate officers in class action litigation brought by a putative class of shareholders demanding supplemental proxy disclosures and injunctive relief.
 The litigation was dismissed before shareholders’ merger vote.

-- Libertarian National Committee, Inc., et al. v.
-Holiday, et al., No. 17-6216 (6th Cir.
+- Libertarian National Committee, Inc. v.
+Holiday, 907 F.3d 941 (6th Cir.
 2018).
-Obtained summary judgment and affirmance on appeal in favor of public broadcaster on alleged viewpoint discrimination and other constitutional claims arising from a third-party candidate’s exclusion from a televised forum for U.S. senatorial candidates.
+The firm obtained summary judgment in favor of public broadcaster on alleged viewpoint discrimination and other constitutional claims arising from a third-party candidate’s exclusion from a televised forum for U.S. senatorial candidates.
+The Sixth Circuit affirmed the judgment.

 - National Achievement Source, LLC v.
-Jefferson County Public Schools, et al., No. 17-CI-004017 (Jefferson Cnty.
+Jefferson County Public Schools, No. 17-CI-004017 (Jefferson Cnty.
 Ky.
 Cir.
 Ct.
 2017).
-Defeated motion for preliminary injunction, and obtained complete dismissal of vendor’s claims of alleged violations of the Kentucky Model Procurement Code arising from student purchases of graduation memorabilia, including caps and gowns.
+The firm defeated a motion for preliminary injunction, and obtained complete dismissal of vendor’s claims of alleged violations of the Kentucky Model Procurement Code arising from student purchases of graduation memorabilia, including caps and gowns.

 - Boyd ex rel.
 B.B. v.
-Jefferson County Public Schools, et al., No 3:16-cv-00023-CRS-CHL (W.D.
+Jefferson County Public Schools, No 3:16-cv-00023-CRS-CHL, 2017 WL 4685737 (W.D.
 Ky.
-2017).
-Obtained complete summary judgment in favor of public school district and employees on alleged Fourth Amendment, due process, and equal protection violations, as well as related state tort claims, arising from law enforcement’s arrest of a student on school property.
+Oct.
+18, 2017).
+The firm obtained summary judgment in favor of a public school district and its employees on alleged Fourth Amendment, due process, and equal protection violations, as well as related state tort claims, arising from law enforcement’s arrest of a student on school property.

 J.D., University of Pennsylvania Law School, 2014